limkokhole/pypub/Readme.md

+# PATCH #
+This is just my quick patch ti mae pypub works without error in python 3, may causes bug, please don't hesitate to open issue for any bug.

 # Pypub #

 Create epub's using python.
 Pypub is a python library to create epub files quickly without having to worry about the intricacies of the epub specification.